-Optimal CCS and air capture from heterogeneous energy consuming sectors Jean-Pierre Amiguesa, Gilles Lafforgueb,\ and Michel Moreauxc a Toulouse School of Economics (INRA, LERNA), France b Toulouse School of Economics (INRA, LERNA), France c Toulouse School of Economics (IDEI, LERNA), France Abstract We characterize the optimal exploitation paths of two primary energy resources, a non-renewable polluting resource and a carbon-free renewable one.
+We characterize the optimal exploitation paths of two primary energy resources.
+The first one is a non-renewable polluting resource, the second one a pollution-free renewable resource.
 Both resources can supply the energy needs of two sectors.
-Sector 1 is able to reduce its carbon footprint at a reasonable cost owing to a CCS device.
-Sector 2 has only access to the air capture technology, but at a significantly higher cost.
-We assume that the atmospheric carbon stock cannot exceed some given ceiling.
-We show that there may exist paths along which it is optimal to begin by fully capturing the sector 1's emissions before the ceiling has been reached.
-Also there may exist optimal paths along which both capture devices have to be activated, in which case the sector 1's emissions are first fully abated and next sector 2 partially abates.
-Keywords: Air capture; Carbon stabilization cap; CCS; Fossil resource; Heterogeneity.
+Sector 1 is able to reduce the potential carbon emissions generated by its non-renewable energy consumption at a reasonable cost while sector 2 cannot.
+Another possibility is to capture the carbon spread in the atmosphere but at a significantly higher cost.
+We assume that the atmospheric carbon stock cannot exceed some given ceiling and that this constraint is effective.
+We show that there may exist paths along which it is optimal to begin by fully capturing the sector 1's potential emission flow before the ceiling constraint begins to be effective.
+Also there may exist optimal paths along which both capture devices have to be activated, in which case the potential emission flow of sector 1 is first fully abated and next the society must resort to the atmospheric carbon reducing device.

+Keywords: Fossil resource, Carbon stabilization cap, Heterogeneity, CCS, Air capture.

-JEL classifications: Q32, Q42, Q54, Q58.
+JEL classifications: Q31, Q32, Q41, Q42, Q54, Q58.